lmaotrigine/Robo-VJ/README.md

 4. **Install dependencies**

 This is `pip install -U -r requirements.txt`

-This might fail because one of the [dependencies][d20-permalink] is not OSS.
+This might fail because two [dependencies][dep-permalink] are not open source.
-You can delete this line and run the command again, and it should finish without errors.
+These are used in [this file](cogs/funhouse.py) and [this file](cogs/markov.py) respectively.
+You may omit references to these dependencies, and either find workarounds, or just run the bot with limited functionality.

 5. **Create the database in PostgreSQL**